Marion-Naveau/Supp_Information_SAEMVS/README.md

     that *β̃*<sub>ℓ</sub> ≠ 0.
 This function returns for each parameter its maximum likelihood estimator.
--   Model_selection: function that corresponds to the proposed variable selection procedure SAEM-VS, Algorithm 2 in appendix A.2.
+-   Model_selection: function that corresponds to the proposed variable selection procedure SAEMVS, Algorithm 2 in appendix A.2.
 It takes as input (Delta, niter, nburnin, niterMH_phi, Y, t, id, V_tilde, param_init, hyperparam, s), where Delta is the grid of nu0 values.
     This function returns a list that contains a graph with the